reedhodges/reedhodges.github.io/proj-2.markdown

 ### Overview

 In the fascinating realm of particle physics, the concept of phase space and its respective cross sections are crucial for understanding particle interactions.
-The objective of this project is to harness the power of data science and machine learning to predict and identify regions in phase space where cross sections are significant.
+The objective of this project is to harness the power of data science and machine learning to learn more about the kinematic parameters for J/psi production cross sections.

 ### Specific Goals

-1. **Data Collection and Preprocessing:** Acquire a comprehensive dataset that encapsulates key variables and parameters that influence phase space cross sections.
+1. **Data Collection and Preprocessing:** Acquire a comprehensive dataset that encapsulates key variables and parameters that influence the cross sections.
-2. **Feature Identification:** Pinpoint the most salient features that have a potential impact on the magnitude of cross sections.
+2. **Feature Identification:** Pinpoint the most salient features that have a potential impact on the magnitude of the cross sections.
-3. **Predictive Modeling:** Identify a machine learning model capable of accurately predicting regions of phase space where cross sections are large.
+3. **Predictive Modeling:** Identify a machine learning model capable of accurately predicting regions of phase space wher the cross sections are large.
 4. **Model Validation:** Ensure the model is both accurate and robust through rigorous testing and validation.

 ### Challenges